The best way to tap home equity, now that the Fed’s cutting rates

 You don’t want to change the terms of your mortgage: A home equity loan exists side-by-side with your mortgage, and doesn’t affect it in any way.
 Aside from using the same property as collateral, it’s a separate animal.
 In contrast, a cash-out refinance replaces your existing mortgage with a new one, resetting your mortgage term in the process, which might not be ideal for everyone.

-Cash-out refinancing: overview
+Cash-out refinance: overview

 A cash-out refinance is an entirely new loan that replaces your existing mortgage with a larger one.
 You receive the difference in a lump sum of cash when the new loan closes.

-A major downside, however: If mortgage rates have increased since you took out your original mortgage, you could pay more interest over the life of the loan.
+A major downside, however: If rates have increased since you took out your original mortgage, you could pay more interest over the life of the loan.
 In addition, if the equity in your home falls below 20 percent after doing the refinance, a lender might charge you private mortgage insurance (PMI).

 When should I choose a cash-out refinance?